Fr0stmourne/javascript-project/README.md

-A project using JavaScript from a course on Udemy.
+A project using JavaScript from a course on Udemy(work with API, Asynchronous JavaScript).

 ## Build Setup